 I got this recipe years ago from a co-worker of MaryJo’s.
 She would make bars and bring them to work.
 The way MaryJo puts it, “People would be all elbowing each other to get a piece of Julie’s pumpkin bars!”
 That kind of endorsement convinced me that this should be shared.
 You too could be the hit of the party by making and serving these moist, cream cheese frosting topped bars.

-Just mix up the ingredients and pour them into a sheet pan.
+Just mix up the ingredients and pour them into a 12″ x 17″sheet pan.
 Bake for 18 to 20 minutes in a 350° oven, turning the pan after 10 minutes.
+(See the recipe notes to bake the bars in a 9″x 13″ cake pan).
 Let the bars cool and then mix up a batch of cream cheese frosting.

 Storing the Bars